codinqq/codinqq/README.md

 # Hi there 👋, I'm Codinq!

 Well, this is my Github page, I guess...
 I am a hobbyist, doing coding projects in my freetime.
-Currently working as an apprentice in an electronics factory.
+Currently working as an production worker in an electronics factory.

 ## About Me

-- 🔭 I’m currently working on: nothing at the moment, currently working out what I want to make next.
+- 🔭 I’m currently working on: [https://fluid.codinq.xyz/](Fluid)
 - 🌱 I’m currently learning: more about the nuxt.js ecosystem

 ## My Skills